-The Strategy and Regulatory Division comprises six branches and one group that help to deliver expertise to the AER:
+The Strategy and Regulatory Division comprises three branches that help to deliver expertise to the AER:

-- Reserves and Resources Branch monitors and reports on current and reliable indicators in energy resource, environmental, and social outcomes related to energy development at the reservoir to play-based scales.
+- Science and Evaluation Branch monitors and reports on current and reliable indicators of energy resource, environmental, and social outcomes related to energy development on the reservoir- to play-based scales.

-- The Alberta Geological Survey is a branch that provides the AER with scientific peer-reviewed research, maps, and reports on Alberta’s geology, earth resources, geological hazards, and groundwater at the regional scale.
+- The Alberta Geological Survey is a branch that provides the AER with scientific peer-reviewed research, maps, and reports on Alberta’s geology, earth resources, geological hazards, and groundwater on a regional scale.

-- Strategy Branch identifies emerging risks, issues and opportunities, and directs the development of organizational strategy.
+- Strategic Management Branch identifies emerging risks, issues, and opportunities, and directs regulatory development and the development of organizational strategy, planning, performance management.